What's New in JAWS 17 Screen Reading Software

 - Improved JAWS performance on the Windows 10 lock screen, which gains focus when you press WINDOWS Key+L to log off.

 - Resolved an issue where JAWS was announcing too much information in the Choose Default Apps dialog box.

 The following is a list of improvements made between the initial JAWS 17 release and the November 2015 update.

 - When INSERT+X is used to toggle Smart Navigation, the JAWS focus now remains at the location on the web page where you performed the toggle.

-- The command to temporarily toggle Smart Navigation (INSERT+X) can now be found using the JAWS Command Search feature (INSERT+SPACEBAR, J).
+- If focus is in an application where the Virtual Cursor is active, the command to temporarily toggle Smart Navigation (INSERT+X) can now be found using the JAWS Command Search feature (INSERT+SPACEBAR, J).

 - Resolved an issue where JAWS was not reading list items on certain web pages when using Smart Navigation.

 - Addressed a reported issue with the commands to read from the beginning of the line to the cursor (INSERT+HOME) and from the cursor to the end of the line (INSERT+PAGE UP) not working in a table cell when using Smart Navigation.